sittipongwork/docker-php-nginx/README.md

-# Docker PHP-FPM 7.3 & Nginx 1.16 on Alpine Linux
+# Docker Laravel 6.x & PHP-FPM 7.3 & Nginx 1.16 on Alpine Linux
 Example PHP-FPM 7.3 & Nginx 1.16 setup for Docker, build on [Alpine Linux](http://www.alpinelinux.org/).
 The image is only +/- 35MB large.